marie-ocds/OCP6/README.md

 # OCP6
 ## Project 6 OPENCLASSROOMS - Automatically classify consumer goods
-For this project we have a dataset of 1050 products with their image and descriptions.
+For this project we have a dataset of 1050 products with their photo and description.
-Each product is affected to one category ('Watches', 'Computers', etc.)
+Each product is affected to one category ('Watches', 'Computers', 'Baby Care', etc.)

-Source of the data : https://www.kaggle.com/olistbr/brazilian-ecommerce

 The purpose of the project is to evaluate the possibility to automatically classify these products according to their photo or description, or a combination of both.